US designates Houthis as global terrorist organisation

-The Biden administration on Wednesday listed Yemen's Iran-backed Houthi rebels as a specially designated global terrorist organisation, three senior White House officials confirmed.
+The Biden administration on Wednesday said it would list Yemen's Iran-backed Houthis as a specially designated global terrorist organisation, limiting the rebel group's ability to access funding as it continues to attack international shipping in the Red Sea.

-The move comes as tensions soar in the Red Sea, where the Houthis have launched dozens of attacks targeting commercial and military vessels in the international waterway, which is vital to global shipping.
+The move comes as tensions soar in the crucial waterway, where the Houthis are targeting commercial and military vessels.

 On Tuesday, US forces hit Houthi anti-ship missile launchers in Yemen, their third strike in a week.